 Statutory declaration is required for parents who wish to register their child using the address of the child’s grandparent or the parent’s sibling and the address is within 2 km from the school of choice.

-- Both parents are working full-time at the time the statutory declaration was made; and
+- Both parents are working full-time at the time the statutory declaration is made; and

 - The child is under the full time care of a grandparent or a parent’s sibling; and